great-expectations/great_expectations/docs/guides/how_to_guides/configuring_datasources/how_to_configure_an_inferredassetdataconnector.rst

 but also things like S3 object stores, etc:

     - A ConfiguredAssetDataConnector requires an explicit listing of each DataAsset you want to connect to.
 This allows more fine-tuning, but also requires more setup.
-    - An InferredAssetDataConnector infers ``data_asset_naßme`` by using a regex that takes advantage of patterns that exist in the filename or folder structure.
+    - An InferredAssetDataConnector infers ``data_asset_name`` by using a regex that takes advantage of patterns that exist in the filename or folder structure.

 InferredAssetDataConnector has fewer options, so it's simpler to set up.
 It’s a good choice if you want to connect to a single ``DataAsset``, or several ``DataAssets`` that all share the same naming convention.